ypereirareis/vagrant-elasticsearch-cluster/README.md

 ```

 * This command will start 2 ES instances with IPs like : 172.16.10.11, 172.16.10.12.
-* :warning: Before that you must verify that config files (conf/vm*) do not exist or delete them.
+* :warning: Before that, you must verify that config files (conf/vm*) do not exist or delete them.
 * Indeed, this files need to be re-written.

 You will see this kind of shell :